In the spring of 2022, we started importing products made from a plant called Chaguar.

 The most common colors of yarn are black, brown, gray and red.

-It is important for us to support the Argentine indigenous peoples by giving them jobs.
+It is important for us to support the indigenous peoples of Argentina by giving them jobs.

 We know that by ordering products from Wichi women, we are helping their support organization to empower and provide a better standard of living.